NHSDigital/connecting-party-manager/README.md

 - When you run locally you can override this with the `KILL_ALL` flag which destroys the current commit too
 - Can be run adhoc with the command: `make destroy--redundant-workspaces BRANCH_NAME=mybranch DESTROY_ALL_COMMITS_ON_BRANCH=false KILL_ALL=false`

+#### Destroy Corrupted Workspaces

+- This is a way to destroy a workspace on dev if terraform is not destroying it.
+This is not fool-proof as there are many different "chicken and egg" scenarios to infrastructure.
+But it should go some way to having a destroyed environment
+- Can be run manually by using the command: `make destroy--corrupted TERRAFORM_WORKSPACE="<WORKSPACE_TO_DESTROY>" TERRAFORM_ROLE_NAME="NHSDeploymentRole"`

 ## Updating Roles

 We have several roles that we currently handle outside of terraform as its needed to deploy the terraform: